-Applicable Association of American Universities (APM-500) and Intercampus Recruitment (APM 510) procedures and deadlines should be considered when coordinating the submission of appointment files.
-Please reference Section 2 of this process manual for additional information.
+Applicable Intercampus Recruitment (APM 510) procedures and deadlines should be considered when coordinating the submission of appointment files.
+Please reference Section 2.0 of this process manual for additional information.
 While posted campus deadlines do not apply to academic appointment files, departments and deans need to be cognizant of deadlines for the receipt of files that require committee review and should plan well in advance of the appointee's proposed start date.
 See Section 1.1.2.c below for details a.
-Departmental Deadlines
+School & Departmental Deadlines